Slow Cooker Mashed Potatoes

 Dairy-free potatoes: You can also cook the potatoes in chicken or vegetable broth instead of milk.

 Lighter mashed potatoes: This recipe is based on our perfect mashed potatoes and they are quite rich and creamy.
-But of course you don’t need to add the butter, milk, or cream — you can simply cook the potatoes and then mash them without additional dairy.
+But of course, you don’t need to add butter, milk, or cream — you can simply cook the potatoes and then mash them without additional dairy.